Goutham-Sidhik/smart-form-validator/README.md

 # 🧾 Smart Form Validator (Automated Backend)

 An intelligent backend system that automatically validates scanned application forms stored in a secure database.
-The system detects inappropriate or spoofed images, validates gender identity, and extracts form fields using OCR — all without manual input or user interface.
+The system detects inappropriate or spoofed images, validates gender identity, and extracts form fields using OCR.

 ---